Frequently Asked Questions

 If they are your first and second offenses, DWI convictions that occur more than 10 years apart will be treated as unrelated when sentencing for the second.
 In this case, a second conviction will be sentenced as a first offense.

 However, a third conviction that occurs more than 10 years after the second will be sentenced as a second offense rather than another first.

 Q: Can the IDRC require me to undergo additional counseling or classes?

-You are required to comply with the screening, evaluation, and referral programs and payment of fees of:
+You are required to comply with the screening, evaluation, referral programs and payment of fees for: